avramdiy/XOM-Analysis/README.md

 - Adjusted each split decade dataframe to load the first 5 rows and provide a visualization for each dataframe.

 ### 5th Commit

+- Added visualizations to compare the 20 Day Moving Average to the Close Price chart per split decade.